jmdibble/firebase-auth/README.md

 # Firebase Auth Template

+A reusable template with a super basic Firebase authentication set up in React.

 ### Don't forget to make your own firebase.js file with your own Firebase config before running.

 ## Available commands